dulrich/ulrichdev/content/photos.md

 ## Mr. Tobes ##

+He may only be my sister's tiny kitty, but he gets into all kinds of shenanigans.

 * [drugs work](/static/img/catnip-works.jpg) - an inflammatory description of catnip
 * [deck cat](/static/img/deck-cat.jpg) - the rare and beautiful Tennessee Deck Cat

+## Plants ##

+* [wild berries](/static/img/wild-berries.jpg) - growing underneath the back deck

+## The Big Trip ##

+Selected scenes from the cross-country trek.

+* [stormy travels](/static/img/stormy-travels-hd.jpg) - The sky continued to look threatening in Indiana

 ## Vegetation ##